w3f/polkadot-wiki/docs/learn-governance.md

 entity comprising a number of actors, each represented as an on-chain account.
 For Polkadot this number is likely to begin at around six people, and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
-In general, it has a fixed number of seats (envisioned to be 24 for Polkadot) and all members have a fixed term (12 months).
+In general, it has a fixed number of seats (24 on Polkadot and 13 on Kusama).

 The council is called upon primarily for two tasks of governance: proposing sensible referenda, and cancelling uncontroversially dangerous or malicious referenda.